 Bifocal Reading Glasses

-There comes a time in most people's lives when reading up close becomes increasingly difficult.
+As our eyes age, reading up close typically becomes increasingly difficult.
 Generally this change in vision begins between the ages of 40 and 45, although for some it may occur sooner or later in life.
-Reading glasses are glasses that are meant for improving a person's vision when they are viewing things that are up close, such as reading a book or newspaper.
-Unfortunately, not all reading glasses are suitable for everyone.
+Reading glasses can help improve a person's vision when they are viewing things that are up close, but unfortunately, not all reading glasses are suitable for those who also need assistance with distance vision.
 Bifocal reading glasses are reading glasses that are meant for correcting both near and far vision.
-For people who are considering bifocal reading glasses, it is a good idea to understand who they work best for and what makes them different from other forms of reading glasses.